vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

 - If Tanzu Observability is activated, Prometheus and Grafana are not supported.
 - When Tanzu Mission Control is activated only Photon is supported.

-## Compliant Deployment
-### Air-gapped: Load Pre-bundled Harbor with Tanzu Kubernetes Grid Dependencies

-- User must download STIG/FIPS compliant Ubuntu OVA (`sivt-compliance-ubuntu-2004-kube-v1.23.8+vmware.2-fips.1.ova`) from Marketplace and the SIVT OVA (`service-installer-for-VMware-Tanzu-with-Harbor.ova`) from Marketplace which is bundled with the TKG .TAR file (TKG dependency FIPS compliant) which is used for the deployment.
-- Tanzu Kubernetes Grid dependencies get loaded into Harbor as soon as SIVT boots up.
-- Service Installer VMware Tanzu (SIVT) comes with Tanzu Kubernetes Grid dependencies (compliant) pre-bundled with SIVT.
-- You can check Tanzu Kubernetes Grid dependencies loading progress with the below command:
-   - `arcas --get_harbor_preloading_status --repo_name=tanzu_16_fips`

-To verify the dependencies, run the following steps.

-1. Log in to Harbor at `https://<sivt-ip>:9443`
-    - Credentials -> user:admin password:`<sivt password>`
-2. Verify that all binaries are uploaded to Harbor with the mentioned repo name `tanzu_16_fips`.

-3. For more information about the compliant airgap deployment, see [FIPS/STIG Hardened Kubernetes nodes Compliant Deployment](#FIPS/STIG-Hardened-Kubernetes-nodes-Compliant-Deployment).

-### Internet-Connected and Proxy Environments
-In case of Internet-connected and proxy environments, the Ubuntu OVA, and Tanzu Kubernetes Grid dependencies get downloaded.
-User must use the SIVT OVA ('service-installer-for-vmware-tanzu-<version>_ovf10.ova') from Marketplace.

-- Ubuntu OVA which is STIG hardened and FIPS compliant is available in Marketplace.
-- FIPS compliant Tanzu Kubernetes Grid dependencies get downloaded from VMware Harbor repository.

-## Non-Compliant Deployment
-### Air-gapped: Load Pre-bundled Harbor with Tanzu Kubernetes Grid Dependencies
+## Air-gapped: Load Pre-bundled Harbor with Tanzu Kubernetes Grid Dependencies

 - User must download SIVT OVA (`service-installer-for-VMware-Tanzu-with-Harbor.ova`) file from Marketplace
 - Also download the available tanzu_16.tar file from marketplace (TKG dependency).
-THis file which is non-compliant must be uploaded to the Harbor.
+This which is non-compliant must be uploaded to the Harbor.

-- **Note:** Service Installer for VMware Tanzu (SIVT) is available with pre-bundled Harbor along with the FIPS compliant Tanzu Kubernetes Grid dependencies.
-For non-compliant deployment, complete the following steps.
+  **Note:** For TKG dependency upload, complete the following steps.

 1. Download the SIVT OVA file which includes pre-bundled Harbor: `service-installer-for-VMware-Tanzu-with-Harbor.ova`
 2. Download the dependency tar file 'tanzu_16.tar' which is available for download in Marketplace along with the SIVT OVA file and copy it to the following location on the SIVT VM: `/opt/vmware/arcas/tools`